 The new billpay method not only helps underbanked consumers, it also benefits the billers.
 Just over 13% of utility bills in the U.S. are paid using cash, which incur more processing costs than digital payments.
 The added capability will also give doxo a boost by offering utility companies a greater incentive to join doxo’s network of more than 100,000 billers.

 Founded in 2008, doxo offers a mobile app that enables its five million users to manage and pay all of their bills from a single place.
 The company’s doxoPLUS offering provides credit protection and identity theft protection. doxo also offers late fee protection, a feature made possible thanks to a 2019 partnership with Plaid.

-Headquartered in Seattle, Washington, doxo has raised $18.8 million in funding, and includes Sigma Partners, Bezos Expeditions, and Mohr Davidow Ventures among its investors.
+Headquartered in Seattle, Washington, doxo has raised $18.8 million in funding from investors including Sigma Partners, Bezos Expeditions, and Mohr Davidow Ventures.
+Steve Shivers is CEO.